open5e/open5e/source/monsters/tome-of-beasts/T/tusked-skyfish.rst

 **Stench Spray (Recharge 5–6).** The tusked skyfish sprays foul‑smelling liquid in a line 20 feet long and 5 feet wide.
-Each creature in that line must make a successful DC 13 Constitution saving throw or become poisoned for 1 minute.
+Each creature in that line must make a successful DC 13 Constitution saving throw or become :ref:`srd:poisoned` for 1 minute.
 If the saving throw fails by 5 or more, the creature falls unconscious for the same duration.
 A poisoned creature repeats the saving throw at the end of each of its turns,